Larry H. Miller: Family and early life

-After continued broken promises, Miller left Main Motors for good in 1970 and went to work with Burt as their Toyota parts manager.
+After more broken promises, Miller left Main Motors for good in 1970 and went to work with Burt as their Toyota parts manager.
 After further conflict over compensation and other issues Miller left after giving two-weeks notice.
 Mistreatment by his employers made Miller realize that treating workers well could be a key competitive advantage.

 Miller had a much more positive experience at Chuck Stevinson Toyota in Lakewood, Colorado.
 In 1971, he was hired to turnaround their parts department.
 By his second year on the job, it had the highest parts sales of any Toyota dealership in the United States.
 Miller achieved this by building a national wholesale business instead of just focusing on the local market.
 Miller took advantage of the demand for locking gas caps during the energy crisis by buying the entire wholesale stock of such caps, which were only made by two companies.
 In 1973, Gene Osborne, part owner of the dealership, offered Miller a promotion to general manager.
 This promotion did not take effect until 1974 due to the oil embargo of the same year.
 In 1977, Miller was appointed the operations manager for all five of Stevinson's Toyota locations.
 Miller was eventually demoted to head one of the locations in order to make room for Stevinson's sons, with Miller asked to mentor them.
 Miller's work with Stevinson gave him national recognition among Toyota dealers and repair shops.

 Softball and drag racing, two of his interests, helped launch careers in sports and automobiles.
 From 1963 to 1970, Miller raced cars, and from 1962 to 1985 he was a fast-pitch softball player, pitching in the Salt Lake City and Denver metro leagues.

+Miller had a deep love for both baseball and softball.
+The family move from Utah to Colorado in 1970 was driven by his desire to play fast-pitch softball for Hagestad Volkswagen in Denver.
+Miller also collected memorabilia from Major League Baseball.

 Miller married his high school girlfriend, Gail Saxton, on March 25, 1965, and they became the parents of five children: Gregory Scott, Roger Lawrence (August 21, 1968 – August 18, 2013), Stephen Frank, Karen Rebecca, and Bryan Joseph.
-He was the grandfather of twenty one grandchildren.
+He had 21 grandchildren.